logos-maker/VST2/README.md

 Almost everything you need for a new plug is in one small file with less than 70 lines of code.
 If you strip away all the filled in code that's for the delay, than it's less than 50 lines of code of the core of this toolkit.
-The code is written entirely in C code, a language that is the most commonly used for audio applications for hardware, and it's a much simpler language than C++ to learn.
+The code is written entirely in C code, a language that is the most commonly used for audio applications for hardware, and it's a much simpler language than C++ to learn, and will also give the fastest possible plugs possible, with the highest amount of compatibility.

 ## Making your own plug
 I would check out the plug_specific_code.c file and tweek that file.
 Make a change and compile and check out the difference by loading the plugin into a music program.